Y'all. I don't even know where to begin.

 Former Uber CEO Travis Kalanick appointed two new members to its board of directors: former Xerox CEO Ursula Burns and former Merrill Lynch CEO John Thain.
 Each director filled one of two seats of which Kalanick previously had control -- however, given Kalanick's diminished role within the company, these appointments came as a surprise.

 Some have suggested that this move by Kalanick was largely a power play among Khosrowshahi's proposal to restructure the current model that allows those with more shares in the company to also have greater voting power.
-The new model would enact a one share = one vote formula.
+The new model would enact

 That would also mean the removal of shares held by those to whom they were issued in the company's earliest days -- the same people, therefore, with the highest voting power.
 Under this proposal, those individuals stand to lose something potentially highly lucrative -- including Kalanick, Benchmark (a venture capital firm and investor in Uber that is actually suing the former CEO), and certain employees.